pridevel/slate/source/index.html.md

 ## Controller

-The controller is used to co-ordinate the function between user model and view.
+The controller is used to co-ordinate the function between user, model and view.
 It receives the request from the application and matches with the particular route.

+The controller has class and class has different functions or methods which are called as **actions**.
-The controller has different actions and each action is associated with particular route.
+Their are different actions like index, new, show, create, update, edit, delete and each action is associated with particular route.
+Also you can create your own methods.
 Each action's responsibility is to collect information and provied it to the view.
 Controller names starts with capital letter.

+The class in the controller inherits the property of the parent controller **ApplicationController** which is loacted in controllers folder **application_controller.rb** file.
+ApplicationController is again inherited from rails **ActionController::Base** class.

 >Location of the controller file: You can find controller files in : /app/controller .

 ```ruby